swarad07/swarad07.moon/_posts/2018-10-07-Trying-VSCode-for-a-full-day.md

 ![quick-info](/assets/img/property-info.png)

 ## Things I absolutely hated out of the box, which were fixable.
+1. Copy Paste Mess - I had to find my inner peace for this one, for some reason the formatting of entire file kept getting messed up when I did copy paste.
+Bit of searching and clearly I wasnt the only one, found this [stackoverflow answer](https://stackoverflow.com/questions/42747498/vs-code-indentation-when-copying-and-pasting-is-messed-up), I honestly dont know why this is ON by default.

-1. Search - Autofilling the selected directory as scope.
+2. Search - Autofilling the selected directory as scope.
 When I tried initially to search by selecting a directory and doing search it always searched in the scope that was last autofilled or entered manually, I expected it to autofill the diretcory path where to search based on which directory I selected.
 Luckily this was an easy fix using the keybindngs option in Code > Preferences > Keyboard Shortcuts.
 Here you will find all the possible functions you can do and bind them to a shortcut, I added this in keybindings.json,
 {% highlight php %}
 [
   {